shaneagibson/muletest/README.md

 1. Receive inbound HTTP request on http://localhost:8081/*
 2. Filter out any 'favicon.ico' requests
 3. Extract the 'language' query parameter and respond as follows:
-  - for 'Spanish', language respond with "Hola!"
+  - for 'Spanish' language, respond with "Hola!"
-  - for 'French' language respond with "Bonjour!"
+  - for 'French' language, respond with "Bonjour!"
-  - for 'English' language respond with "Hello!"
+  - for 'English' language, respond with "Hello!"
   - for an unknown language:
     - log an error
     - post an error to an error HTTP service (running on http://localhost:9000/error)